learnable/visit/README.md

 My app is part Rails and part non-Rails
 ---------------------------------------
-<code>Onboarder.accept_unless_ignorable</code> decides whether an http request should be ignored and if not,
-queues it to eventually create a Visit::Event.

-In a Rails app, <code>Onboarder.accept_unless_ignorable</code> is called witin the Rails request cycle.

-If you serve http requests via a non-Rails app (eg PHP), you can:
+If you serve http requests via a non-Rails app (eg PHP), you can `rpush` directly into the :filling SerializedQueue.
+To figure out:
-* shove all requests into redis, and
-* in a Rails worker, take the request from redis and pass it to <code>Onboarder.accept_unless_ignorable</code>.
+- the format of the hash, see: rails_request_context.rb, and
+- the redis key, run from the Rails console, `Visit::SerializedQueue::Redis.new($redis, :filling).send(:key)`

 Destroying unused rows
 ----------------------